 Inspections by the SEF

-The SEF shall have the right with such prior reasonable advance notice as is practicable under the circumstances, in connection with determining whether all SEF Rules and Obligations are being, will be, or have been complied with by the Participant, to:
+The SEF shall have the right with such prior reasonable advance notice as is practicable under the circumstances, in connection with determining whether all SEF Rules and Obligations are being, will be, or have been complied with by the Participant, Customer, Client or Clearing Member to:

-inspect the books and records of the Participant in connection with SEF Activity, wherever located;
+inspect the books and records of the Participant, Customer, Client or Clearing Member in connection with SEF Activity, wherever located;

-inspect systems, equipment and software of any kind operated by the Participant in connection with SEF Activity and any data stored in any of the systems or equipment related to SEF Activity; or
+inspect systems, equipment and software of any kind operated by the Participant, Customer, Client or Clearing Member in connection with SEF Activity and any data stored in any of the systems or equipment related to SEF Activity; or

 copy or reproduce any data to which the SEF has access under this Rule.

-Such books and records, systems, equipment, software and data shall be made available to the SEF during regular business hours and the SEF and the Regulatory Services Provider agrees to adhere to Participant’s reasonable logical and physical access and security procedures.
+Such books and records, systems, equipment, software and data shall be made available to the SEF during regular business hours and the SEF and the Regulatory Services Provider agrees to adhere to Participant, Customer, Client or Clearing Member’s reasonable logical and physical access and security procedures.

 The Compliance Department may examine (periodically or on a particular occasion) the books and records of any Participant or any Customer or Client of a Participant that relate to SEF Activity.